YamunaU75/FortuneMedical/README.md

 **Next Steps:**

 For Phase 2, we can look into using Word2Vec algorithm, widely used word representation technique.
 This type of word representation or Word Embeddings can be used to infer semantic similarity between words and phrases, expand queries, surface related concepts and more.

-Also how to correct spelling mistakes before running next model using TextBlob or PySpellCheck python libraries.
+Also how to correct spelling mistakes before running model using TextBlob or PySpellCheck python libraries.

 ## Repository Structure